 Accommodation: Students will be staying in hotels in Hong Kong and China.
 There are a variety of options available and will be discussed in greater detail during trip orientation.
 The cost is included in the program fee.

-Passport: All students must have a valid passport to participate in this program.
+Passport: All participants must have a valid passport to participate in this program.
 Information regarding U.S. passports can be found here, The current fee for a new U.S. passport is $135.
-If you already have a passport, be sure to check the dates of validity.
-It must be valid for six months beyond the return date to the U.S.
+If you already have a passport, be sure to check the dates of validity, it is suggested that the expiration date is no earlier than 6 months after your return date.

 Visa: Students who hold a U.S. passport will need a visa to enter China & Hong Kong.
 The current visa fee is $170.00.
 Your faculty leader will assist with the application process.
 If you are not a U.S. passport holder the requirements may be different for you.
 Please contact your consulate or the Office of International Education for more information.

 Click below to see a breakdown of the estimated program costs.